 After a successful kidney and pancreas transplant, Nikki recovered to find that her life had changed.
 “Everything that was going on before the transplant turned around.
 I had more energy.
 My high blood pressure was gone.
 My eyesight was better.
 The main thing, though, is that I am no longer diabetic.
 I haven’t had a shot of insulin since the day before surgery.
 It basically gave me a new lease on life.”

 Today, Nikki is making the most of the gifts her donor shared.
-She met and married her soul mate, Ryan, and enjoys spending time with her family.
-Nikki is also active in her church and spends time volunteering with Mid-America Transplant and other organizations to share her transplant story.
+She enjoys spending time with her family and is also active in her church.
+She also shares her transplant story through Mid-America Transplant and other organizations.

 “Any time I can tell my story and get someone to think about registering, I’m willing to do it because there are a lot of misconceptions about being an organ donor, especially in the minority community.”